Quickguides

 • final and binding;

-• final and binding in respect of claims under a specified monetary value; or
+• final and binding subject to exceptions (for example in the case of manifest error or if the determination exceeds a specified monetary value); or

 • non-binding.

 As to the meaning of “manifest error”, guidance may be obtained from the cases where leave has been sought to appeal from arbitral awards under the previous uniform legislative regime governing commercial arbitration in the States and Territories of Australia.
-The words “a manifest error of law on the face of the award” is a phrase which is to be read and understood as expressing the one idea.
+The words “a manifest error of law on the face of the award” is a phrase that is to be read and understood as expressing the one idea.
 An error of law either exists or does not exist; there is no twilight zone between the two possibilities.
-What is required is that the existence of the error be manifest on the face of the award, including the reasons given by the arbitrator, in the sense of apparent to that understanding by the reader of the award.
+What is required is that the existence of the error be manifest on the face of the award, including the reasons given by the arbitrator.

-Occasionally, the expert determination clause will provide a threshold value for disputes which are subject to binding expert determinations and those which are not.
+Occasionally, the expert determination clause will provide a threshold value for disputes that are subject to binding expert determinations and those that are not.
 Invariably, where these clauses are used, the parties attempt to impose, what they consider to be, a low value threshold value for binding expert determinations.

 The threshold value is usually tied to the value of the claim itself.
 Other such clauses tie the threshold value to the outcome of the determination.
 Considerable care must be exercised when agreeing to the latter.
 A substantial claim could well be dismissed with the consequence of the claim being finally determined.